ExelenterSDET/SeleniumB1/README.md

 - What is Automation Testing?
 - Automation vs Manual
   - Why do we automate?
   - When do we automate?
 - Why manual testing?
   - When we do manual?
-    - Why manual is important?
+  - Why manual testing is important?

-## Chapter_01
+## Lesson_01

 WHAT YOU WILL LEARN (What is covered in this section):